paperbenni/paperbenni.github.io/content/posts/instantos_ci.md

 # A CI system for instantOS

-The way packages are built as of now is very adhoc and means fixing issues with packages and rebuilding them takes a long time.
+The way packages are built as of now is very ad-hoc and means fixing issues with packages and rebuilding them takes a long time.

 # The current process